alex-kas/nec_terrain/fastroot.md

 ```
 adb reboot recovery
 ```
 Wait at least the 'NEC' logo.
 After the 'NEC' logo this recovery shows **NOTHING**.
-Now go into shell
+Now go into shell (we will continue typing on the pc, of course, but virtually we will be in the phone)
 ```
 adb shell
 ```